Skip to main content

 A good first checkpoint is simple.
 For any payout, can your team show who initiated it, what amount and currency were requested, what evidence exists so far, and what is still missing?
 If the answer depends on digging through email threads or manually comparing statements, your proof layer is too thin.
 A common failure mode is treating after-the-fact proof of payment as enough for in-flight contractor support.

 One scope note before we go further.
-The sources behind this article do not establish a universal cross-industry legal standard for this term.
+The available source material does not establish a universal cross-industry legal standard for this term.
 They do, however, provide a useful evidence baseline by distinguishing receipts from fallback proof documents and by showing what transaction details make documentation credible.
-So the rest of this piece stays focused on operational controls you can define, implement, and audit inside your payout process.
+The practical focus is operational controls you can define, implement, and audit inside your payout process.

 Use a simple rule: Proof of Funds (POF) answers capacity to pay, while proof of payment or proof of payout answers what happened to a specific transfer.
 Keeping those separate prevents support and reconciliation errors.